How much does a Mental Health Case Manager make?

 Mental Health America of Los Angeles

-Mental Health America of Los Angeles provides Mental Health Case Manager jobs with a focus on community outreach.
-They serve Los Angeles County and offer a variety of mental health programs.
-Their mission is to promote mental health and well-being.
+Mental Health America of Los Angeles provides Mental Health Case Manager roles with a strong community focus.
+They serve Los Angeles County, offering services to improve mental health outcomes.
+Their team works on prevention, education, and treatment programs.

 -